yaagmurss/yaagmurss/README.md

 I'm **Yagmur**!

-I work as Software Developer with focus of scalability and sustainability.
+I work as Rpa Developer with focus of scalability and sustainability.

 - 🎓 Having engineering BS degree
 - 👨‍🏫 Developed large scaled Rpa project for a private bank